 In Chapter 16 of Book II of The Anthology, Valens gives 9 special topical names to certain places of the chart.
-These places are largely identified by houses, but 4 lots are used as well, showing that Valens assigned a particularly special significance to these 4 lots in the chart.
-Of many lots used by Valens, only these 4 lots seem to be used by Valens to identify places on a par with the primary 12 houses in terms of importance.
+These places are largely identified by houses, but 4 lots are used as well.
+This shows that Valens assigned a particularly special significance to these 4 lots in the chart.
+Of the many lots used by Valens, only these 4 lots seem to be used on a par with the primary 12 houses in terms of importance.

 In Book IV of The Anthology, Valens discussed profections.
-In that discussion there are only 4 lots which he profects around the chart (see introductory quote).
-In fact, Valens sets aside an entire chapter of Book IV, Chapter 25, “The Distributions of the Four Lots”, to provide more details about the significance of the annual profections of these four lots.
+There are only 4 lots which he profected around the chart (see introductory quote).
+In fact, Valens sets aside an entire chapter of Book IV, Chapter 25, “The Distributions of the Four Lots”, to provide more details about the significance of the annual profections of just these four lots.

-These lots present the poles of two significant topical polarities in life.
-First, there is a polarity between that which befalls us on a physical level, from body to accidents to children, and that which befalls us on a more abstract level, from mind to social relations to spirituality.
-Secondly, there is that inimitable polarity so dear to Heraclitus, of Love and Strife; harmonious constructive alliance pushing things together versus dissonant destructive divisiveness pulling things apart.
+These lots represent two significant topical polarities in life.
+First, there is a polarity between the physical and the abstract.
+There are things which befall us on a physical level, from our bodies to accidents to children.
+These contrast with that which befalls us on a more abstract level, from our minds to social relations to spirituality.
+Fortune (also known as the Lot of the Moon) pertains to the physical while Spirit or Daimon (also known as the Lot of the Sun) pertains to the abstract.

-These four lots are derived from the locations of the Lights, the most powerful planets (the Sun and Moon) of the chart.
-The most important lots, Fortune and Spirit, are projections of the distance between the Lights, while the other two, Love and Necessity, are projections of the distance between Fortune and Spirit.
-This is something of a testimony to the power and general importance attributed to the Lights in Hellenistic astrology.
+These four powerful lots are all derived from the locations of the Lights, the most powerful planets of the chart (the Sun and Moon).
+The most important lots, Fortune and Spirit, are projections of the distance between the Lights.
+The other two, Love and Necessity, are projections of the distance between Fortune and Spirit.
+The importance of these lots reflects the power and importance attributed to the Lights in Hellenistic astrology.

 Significance of Fortune and Spirit

 This principle of abstraction vs. tangibility is reflected in the common names for the lots of the Lights, Fortune and Spirit.
-The Ancient Greek term for Fortune, “tuche”, referred to more passive chance happenstance, while that for Spirit, “daemon”, referred to things brought about by spiritual machination.
+The Ancient Greek term for Fortune, “tuche”, referred to more passive chance happenstance.
+The term for Spirit, “daemon”, referred to things brought about by spiritual machination.

-Now let’s look at what Valens says about the significance of the Lots of Spirit and Fortune, considering how they compare with the Spirit and Fortune house meanings.
+Now let’s look at what Valens says about the significance of the Lots of Spirit and Fortune.
+Consider how they compare with the Spirit and Fortune house meanings.

 For the reason mentioned above, the Lot of Fortune and Daimon have great influence on undertakings and their outcomes.
 The former gives information about matters concerning the body and concerning the work of hands.
 Daimon and its ruler give information about spiritual and intellectual matters and about the activities of giving and receiving.
 It will be necessary to examine the places and the signs in which their houserulers are located and to correlate their natures, in order to learn the type of activity and fortune and the quality of activity <to be expected>.
 (Valens, Anthologies, Book II, Ch.
 20, Riley trans., 2010, p.
 35)

-Interestingly, the 11th from Fortune, being the Good Spirit relative to physical happenstance, is called by Valens, “… the Place of Accomplishment, the bestower of property and goods, especially if benefics are in this place or in aspect” (Valens, Anthologies, Book II, Ch.
+Interestingly, the 11th place from Fortune has a meaning related to being the Good Spirit (11th place) relative to physical happenstance (Fortune).
+It is called by Valens, “… the Place of Accomplishment, the bestower of property and goods, especially if benefics are in this place or in aspect” (Valens, Anthologies, Book II, Ch.
 21, Riley trans., 2010, p.
 35).
-Thus it becomes possible to derive an interpretation in which good social activity relative to physical happenstance means circumstances in life in which tangible gifts are conferred to the native, allowing us to analyze themes that may coincide with some prominent occasions of such circumstances in the life.
+Thus it becomes possible to derive an interpretation in which good social activity relative to physical happenstance means circumstances in life in which tangible gifts are conferred to the native.
+This allows us to analyze themes that may coincide when this place is active.

-There is a specific predictive technique employed by Valens which today is commonly referred to as Zodiacal Releasing, in which the Lots of Spirit and Fortune are the primary points which are moved around the chart in what is called a circumambulation to establish time lords related specifically to physical circumstances or accomplishments (releasing from Fortune) and mental or social circumstances or accomplishments (releasing from Spirit).
-Let’s look at what Valens had to say about the significance of releasing from Fortune versus that from Spirit.
+There is a specific predictive technique involving Fortune and Spirit whih was employed by Valens.
+Today it is commonly referred to as Zodiacal Releasing.
+In Zodiacal Releasing, the Lots of Spirit and Fortune are the primary points which are moved around the chart (circumambulated) to establish time lords.
+These time lords relate specifically to physical/sensual circumstances (releasing from Fortune) or mental/social circumstances (releasing from Spirit).
+Let’s look at what Valens had to say about the significance of releasing from Fortune and from Spirit.